Meet Immaculate Dissection

 Kathy Dooley, Msc, DC

 Dr. Kathy Dooley is a chiropractor, practicing within Catalyst SPORT, the gym she co-owns in midtown Manhattan, NY.
 Dr. Dooley is an anatomy instructor at two New York City medical schools, Albert Einstein College of Medicine and Weill Cornell Medical College.
 She is an adjunct professor at New York University’s College of Dentistry.
-She is a visiting professor for Saint George’s University Medical School in Grenada, West Indies, and she assistant
+She is a visiting professor for Saint George’s University Medical School in Grenada, West Indies.
+She is also a lead instructor for the seminar series, NeuroKinetic Therapy™.
+Eager to learn more about Eastern Medicine, she was enrolled in New York’s Pacific College of Oriental Medicine in the Master’s program for acupuncture and herbology.

 Danny is a Massachusetts-based illustrator, anatomical artist, and recent convert to body painting.
 Having spent years working in watercolors and other traditional media, the body has always fascinated him, and been a central subject in many of his works.
 In 2011, his “Self Dissection” series garnered the attention of a promising young doctor, Dr. Frank Scali, and Quirk became the lead illustrator for his publications in Clinical Anatomy, Spine Journal, and Annals of Anatomy.
 In 2012, Quirk utilized the body to paint the body, and gained much momentum in both the artistic and scientific communities.
 Quirk took Dooley’s Gross Anatomy class in the summer of 2013.
 Here, he gained coveted, first hand cadaver dissection experience, as well as an unexpected platform to utilize his body